ablanco1950/LicenSePlate_Yolov8_FilterSVM_PaddleOCR/README.md

 pip install ultralytics

-Are attached, te best.pt file, that allows the license plate detect for yolo ( may be get from scratch following the steps pinted out in  https://github.com/ablanco1950/LicensePlate_Yolov8_Filters_PaddleOCR),  and FSRCNN that allows the working of the filter with de same name
+Are attached, te best.pt file, that allows the license plate detect for yolo ( may be get from scratch following the steps pointed out in  https://github.com/ablanco1950/LicensePlate_Yolov8_Filters_PaddleOCR),  and FSRCNN that allows the working of the filter with de same name

 As a previous step, the X_train and the Y_train that the SVM needs are created, the X_Train is the matrix of each image and the Y_train is made based on the code assigned (from 0 to 10) to the first filter with which paddleocr manages to recognize that license plate of car in the reference project https://github.com/ablanco1950/LicensePlate_Yolov8_Filters_PaddleOCR.